 € 4,300 (without power meter) | Manufacturer’s website

-Oh, Campagnolo… Even the most die-hard fans have found themselves sighing softly when they mention the name these days.
+Ah, Campagnolo… even the most devoted enthusiasts can’t help but let out a quiet sigh when the name comes up these days.
 The iconic brand from Vicenza has had a bit of a rough ride over recent years – including with the last iteration of the Super Record.
 Loyalists were alienated by the removal of the brand’s signature thumb shifter, while everyone else was left scratching their heads over two fiddly shift paddles that turned gear changes into a bit of a lottery.
 There were complaints about shifting quality and drivetrain smoothness – usually a Campagnolo stronghold – odd chainring combos, and eye-watering price tags.
 It all felt a bit like a reluctant attempt to keep up with the times, stepping away from tradition but without offering a clear vision of the future.

 Ciao Bella – If Campa’s performance matched its looks, Shimano wouldn’t stand a chance